Wilfred Bion: Alpha elements, beta elements, and alpha function

 Bion created a theory of thinking based on changing beta elements (unmetabolized psyche/soma/affective experience) into alpha elements (thoughts that can be thought by the thinker).
 Beta elements were seen as cognate to the underpinnings of the "basic assumptions" identified in his work with groups: "the fundamental anxieties that underlie the basic assumption group resistances were originally thought of as proto-mental phenomena...forerunners of Bion's later concept of beta-elements."
 They were equally conceptual developments from his work on projective identification—from the "minutely split 'particles'" Bion saw as expelled in pathological projective identification by the psychotic, who would then go on to "lodge them in the angry, so-called bizarre objects by which he feels persecuted and controlled".
 For "these raw bits of experience he called beta-elements...to be actively handled and made use of by the mind they must, through what Bion calls alpha-functions, become alpha-elements".

 β elements, α elements and α function are elements that Bion (1963) hypothesizes.
 He does not consider β-elements, α- elements, nor α function to actually exist.
 The terms are instead tools for thinking about what is being observed.
 They are elements whose qualities remain unsaturated, meaning we cannot know the full extent or scope of their meaning, so they are intended as tools for thought rather than real things to be accepted at face value (1962, p.
 3).

 Bion took for granted that the infant requires a mind to help it tolerate and organize experience.
 For Bion, thoughts exist prior to the development of an apparatus for thinking.
 The apparatus for thinking, the capacity to have thoughts "has to be called into existence to cope with thoughts" (1967, p.
 111).
-Thoughts exist prior to their realization.
-Thinking, the capacity to think the thoughts which already exist, develops through another mind providing α-function (1962, p.
-83)—through the "container" role of maternal reverie.